Electronically via the XELSOURCE Healthcare Provider e-Platform at XELSOURCEportal.com

 Complete a Prescription & Enrollment Form through your Electronic Health Record (EHR)* and send to XELSOURCE

-Complete, print, and fax to enroll UC patients in XELSOURCE.
+Complete, print, and fax to enroll patients in XELSOURCE.

 Complete, print, and mail or fax to help patients apply for free medication.